-Unfortunately, 踊り丼 is not the only culinary misadventure that uses the “dancing” idea, as there is also the infamous 白魚の踊り食い (dancing icefish) which consists of a raw egg and little fish that are still swimming.
+Unfortunately, 踊り丼 is not the only culinary misadventure that uses the “dancing” idea, as there is also the infamous 白魚の踊り食い (dancing icefish) which consists of a raw egg and little fish that are still swimming among them.

-On a lighter note, きつねうどん is a dish of udon noodles with 油揚げ (deep-fried slices of tofu) mixed in with the noodles.
+きつねうどん is a dish of udon noodles with 油揚げ (deep-fried slices of tofu) mixed in with the noodles.
 Of course, this can seem like a strange concoction, but the name is even stranger: きつね is the Japanese word for a fox, so why would this particular combination of ingredients be named after foxes?

-In her writings about the subject, Japanologist Karen Smyers pointed out that in a lot of temples the Japanese god Inari and the きつね are spiritually connected.
-Inari shares his name with a sushi which consists of 油揚げ and rice.
+In her writings about the subject, Japanologist Karen Smyers pointed out that in a lot of temples and shrines the Japanese god Inari and the きつね are spiritually connected.
+Inari shares his name with a type of sushi which consists of 油揚げ and rice.
 Therefore her theory is that this connection is what lead to the idea that 油揚げ is beloved by the きつね.

 Another strange one is 玉子ガニ, (dried crispy crab) a snack that is found in the coastal regions of Japan.
 The word is made up of 玉子 (egg) and かに (crab), here changed to がに to make it easier to say.
 In this case, the word 玉子 is being used to describe something that is small instead of an actual egg.
 Therefore this dish consists of dried tiny hermit crabs.
-Yum?!
+Yum.

 One of the interesting things about noticing the Japanese words for what we eat is that a lot of useful vocabulary is being used that can completely escape our attention.
 Words like 親 and 子, 踊り, and 好み are all very useful kanji and vocabulary terms.